• Templates & Playbooks

 Your email should be easy to scan in under 30 seconds.
 This means using single-sentence paragraphs, bullet points, and bold text to highlight key information.
 Before you hit send, preview your email on a phone.
 If it looks crowded or hard to read, cut it down.
 A clean, mobile-friendly design makes it easy for a busy prospect to grasp your message and respond quickly.

-How to Write Follow-Up Emails That Convert
+How to Write a Follow-Up Email Sequence That Converts

 The first email is an introduction.
 The follow-up is where the real work happens.
 Most deals are not won on the first touch; they are won on the third, fourth, or fifth.
 The problem is that most reps either give up too soon or follow up without a plan, sending random "just checking in" emails that get ignored.
 A great follow-up strategy is not about being annoying.
 It is about being persistent, relevant, and helpful.